edsu/iacoll/README.md

 # iacoll

 *iacoll* will collect all the item metadata for an Internet Archive collection and store it in a LevelDB database.
-The database is a key value store where the key is the unique Internet Archive item identifier, and the value is the JSON for the item metadata.
+The database is a key/value store where the key is the unique Internet Archive item identifier, and the value is the JSON for the item metadata.